-Every member of the Reproductive Possibilities team believes in establishing a personal connection with all of our surrogates.
+Every member of the Reproductive Possibilities team believes in establishing a personal connection with all of our surrogate mothers from Georgia, Texas, Ohio, Wisconsin, Pennsylvania, and throughout the United States.
 We recognize the courage and strength of your decision to become a surrogate mother and will be a consistent support and advocate for your needs.

 With Reproductive Possibilities, you can be assured that we will do whatever it takes to make the smoothest, most enjoyable journey as possible.